ManticoreGamesInc/platform-documentation/src/tutorials/art/environ_art_intro.md

    ![ArtIntro](../../img/EnvironIntro/image17.png "Art Screenshot"){: .center}

    As you can see there are many different terrain types to choose from out of the box.
-You can also import height maps for a more customised world (link to height map tutorial).
+You can also import height maps for a more customized world (link to height map tutorial).

 3. Select **Rolling Hills** and click **Generate**.

    ![ArtIntro](../../img/EnvironIntro/image36.png "Art Screenshot"){: .center}

-   Voilá!
+   Voilà!
 Let's spruce things up a bit by deleting the floor (which is still visible) and changing the material of the terrain.

 4. Delete the floor by navigating to the **Object** menu in the top bar and selecting **Remove Old Floor**.